 In choosing based on cost, initial cost needs to be weighed against long-term durability.
 While a solid wire initially costs significantly less to purchase than stranded wire, a stranded wire will last longer in environments where motion or frequent alterations to the wiring may occur.
 All of these factors need to be taken into account before making a decision about the type of wire to choose for an application.

-*Remember each situation is unique and these are very general guidelines, you should always consult a professional before making any decision.
+*Remember each situation is unique and this is generic information, always consult a professional before making any decision.